 Open your Glove Box and drop the compartment door down and unlatch the clips so the door opens or flops down all the way.
 Usually one clip on each side.
 Oh, Yah!
-I found it much easier to remove all my paperwork and small glove box Manuel before unhinging, before they hit the rubber mat on the floorboards adding to more clean up, darn.
+I found it much easier to remove all my paperwork and small glove box, Manuel, before unhinging, before they hit the rubber mat on the floorboards adding to cleaner up, darn.

 Keep in mind, that some Cabin Air Filters may live in other areas of your vehicle, so just check your Rides car manual or on (Google Search).

 Now that we have located our own cabin air filters in our own vehicles, let’s get it out of its, I’m sure dirty living environment.
 Chances will be good here that there will be lots of caked-on dust and dirt and other debris, that You may ask the question of how do pine needles and small nuts get in here.
 Just saying we all get surprised by things we see at times.

 You can either go to your favorite parts store Girls or Guys where you get to talk to people or order through your favorite online parts store.

 Here is a list of Cabin Air Filter Facts

 - Which way does the filter go in

 - What happens If I don’t change my (CA-Filter)

 - Tools needed, how about safety gear requirements?